autoplot/documentation/javadoc/org/das2/qds/util/Reduction.md

-# org.das2.qds.util.ReductionReduction is set of static methods for reducing data, or
+# org.das2.qds.util.Reduction

- averaging data to make smaller datasets.
+Reduction is set of static methods for reducing data, or averaging data to make smaller datasets.

-Reduction( )
+# Reduction( )

 ***